amient/kafka-metrics/README.md

 ## Usage of the TopicReporter
 </a>

-Due to different stage of maturity of various kafka components, watch out for subtle differences when adding TopicReporter class.
+This reporter publishes all the metrics to configured, most often local kafka topic `_metrics`.
+Due to different stage of maturity of various kafka components, watch out for subtle differences when adding
+TopicReporter class.
 To be able to use the reporter as plug-in for kafka brokers and tools you need to put the packaged jar in their classpath, which in kafka broker means putting it in the kafka /libs directory: